ShubhamVerma-Developer/100XCodeDev/video-lecture-practice/Week 6/6.1 React hooks/README.md

 2. Initialize a state array that has 3 todos
 3. Iterate over the array to render all the TODOs
 4. A button in the top level App component to add a new TODO

+## Wrapper components

+- Lets say you want to build this,
+  You will notice a lot of cards on the right look the same
+- You can create a wrapper Card component that takes the inner React component as an input